mjc-gh/message_verifier/README.md

 ## Supported Ciphers

 Currently only AES in CBC mode with 256, 192, or 128 bits is supported.

-For more options please open an issue or submit a PR
+If you need more cipher options, please open an issue or submit a PR!